 In fall 2009, Phylshawn performed at the Lincoln Center Institute in an all female Nina Simone Tribute ensemble.
 In 2010, she performed at the 72nd annual MMEA conference with the Missouri All-Collegiate Jazz Band under the direction of Ronald Carter.
 Summer of 2010, she was invited by Rufus Reid to study jazz at Ravinia’s Steans Institute for young artists.

-Active in the Columbia, MO music scene and community, Phylshawn teaches drum set lessons at Columbia Academy of Music and Access Percussion, owns and manages the independent record label, The Nation of Love, is Chair of music non-profit, Compass Inc., and is the adjunct drum set instructor for the University of Missouri jazz department.
+Active in the Columbia, MO music scene and community, Phylshawn teaches drum set lessons at Access Percussion, owns and manages the independent record label, The Nation of Love, is Chair of music non-profit, Compass Inc.

 In 2010 Phylshawn released her first album titled “Soul Heart”.
 This album features Phylshawn not only as a composer but also a multi-instrumentalist and singer.
 Most recently Phylshawn released an EP titled, “Across the Tracks”, on August 9, 2014.